irifed/vagrant-cluster/README.md

 ## Known issues

 Sometimes instance provisioning time on SoftLayer is too long, and Vagrant throws timeout errors.
 In this case it is advised to switch datacenter and try again or simply retry in same datacenter.
 For any other problems please create an issue on this GitHub repository.

+This bug is fixed in `vagrant-softlayer` plugin 0.4, but to use this version you should build gem and install it manually.